 An important part of the BMAP process for Silver Springs is the participation and commitment of local stakeholders in the process.
-Local governments, water management districts, state agencies, agricultural interests, environmental interests, other private interests, as well as the department's District Offices provided valuable information and input.
+Local governments, water management districts, state agencies, agricultural interests, environmental interests, other private interests, and the department's District Offices provided valuable information and input.